munificent/craftinginterpreters/book/optimization.md

 We'll stop here with the Lox language and our two interpreters.
 We could tinker on it forever, adding new language features and clever speed improvements.
 But, for this book, I think we've reached a natural place to call our work complete.
 I won't rehash everything we've learned in the past many pages.
+You were there with me and you remember.
 Instead, I'd like to take a minute to talk about where you might go from here.
 What is the next step in your programming language journey?

 Most of you probably won't spend a significant part of your career working in compilers or interpreters.
 It's a pretty small slice of the computer science